Monitoring & Evaluation

-Effectively managing adaptation to climate change at national level requires an understanding of whether adaptation is taking place and what the outcomes of adaptation are.
-Monitoring and evaluation (M&E) can support government and non-government organisations in assessing the results of their adaptation efforts and tracking progress towards climate resilient development.
-GIZ has developed a number of support tools to inform the development of national adaptation M&E systems:
+Effectively managing adaptation to climate change at the national level requires an understanding of whether adaptation is taking place and what the outcomes of adaptation are.
+Monitoring and evaluation (M&E) can support government and non-government organizations in assessing the results of their adaptation efforts and tracking progress towards climate resilient development.
+GIZ has developed a number of support tools to inform the development of national adaptation M&E systems

 A guidebook for the development of (sub)national adaptation M&E systems